LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field

 A reliable redshift is crucial for identifying LyC emission from high-$z$ galaxies.
 LCEz4-M1 falls within the footprint of the MUSE-MXDF observations from the MUSE-HUDF survey, with a total integration time of $\sim 140$~hr.
 The spectrum has a resolution of $R \sim 1800$ and was fitted by \citet{Bacon2023} using \texttt{pyPlatefit}.
 In the original fit, three sets of emission lines were detected at observer-frame 6620~\AA, 7600~\AA, and 8450~\AA, respectively.
 These detections correspond to Ly$\alpha$, Si~{\sc iv}~$\lambda1396.92$ + O~{\sc iv}]~$\lambda1397.23$, and the C~{\sc iv} doublet at $z = 4.444$.
 We examine the fitting results and find that Si~{\sc iv}~$\lambda1396.92$ + O~{\sc iv}]~$\lambda1397.23$ and the C~{\sc iv} doublet are detected at only $\sim 2~\sigma$ with velocity dispersions of $\sim 10~\rm km~s^{-1}$, suggesting that they are likely false positives.
 The emission line at 6620~\AA\ is detected at $\sim 11~\sigma$ and is highly asymmetric, consistent with Ly$\alpha$ profiles at high redshift (see Figure~\ref{fig:spec-z}b).

-We note that LCEz4-M1 is listed in the JADES DR2 catalog as ID~124950, with a photometric redshift of $z_{\rm phot}=0.42$.
-Here we explicitly consider the possibility that the emission line detected at 6620~\AA\ is not Ly$\alpha$.
+We note that LCEz4-M1 is listed in the JADES DR2 catalog as ID~124950, with a photometric redshift of $z_{\rm phot}=0.42$ \citep{Hainline2024}.
+This photometric redshift was derived from the combined JADES photometry and HST/ACS photometry from the HLF catalog.
+For this source, however, we find a systematic offset between the HLF ACS fluxes and the JADES photometry, with the ACS fluxes being systematically lower, which artificially reddens the UV continuum and likely drives the preference for the low-redshift solution.
+Nevertheless, we explicitly consider the possibility that the emission line detected at 6620~\AA\ is not Ly$\alpha$.

 If the 6620~\AA\ line is physically associated with LCEz4-M1, one possible low-redshift interpretation is that it corresponds to the [O~{\sc iii}] $\lambda\lambda4959,5007$ doublet, implying $z \simeq 0.32$ (with the observed feature identified as [O~{\sc iii}] $\lambda5007$).
 In this case, the [O~{\sc iii}] $\lambda5007$ line is detected at $\sim 11\sigma$, and the [O~{\sc iii}] $\lambda4959$ component should also be detected at the expected wavelength at a significance of $\sim 4\sigma$.
 However, we do not find any significant emission at the expected position of [O~{\sc iii}] $\lambda4959$, with signal-to-noise ratio $(\rm S/N) <1$, which disfavors this low-redshift interpretation.